How I Structure RubyGems

 Versioning

-Provide a file, version.rb, which contains the current version of your Gem and nothing else.
-Be nice to people who use your Gem, stick to the Semantic Versioning scheme.
+Provide a version.rb file containing the current version and nothing else.
+Be kind to the people who depend on your gem — stick to the Semantic Versioning scheme.

 module NyanCat